 - We Will Be by Your Side until Your Case Is Over – If it takes going to trial to protect you, our attorneys will vigorously represent you in court.
 And if necessary, we can fight for a just outcome on appeal.

-Contact the Federal Healthcare Fraud Defense Team at Oberheiden, P.C.
+Contact a Santa Ana Healthcare Fraud Defense Attorney at Oberheiden, P.C.

-To discuss your federal healthcare fraud investigation in Santa Ana with our defense team, please call 888-680-1745 or contact us online.
+To discuss your federal healthcare fraud investigation in Santa Ana with our Santa Ana healthcare fraud defense lawyer, please call 888-680-1745 or contact us online.
 We will schedule your free initial case assessment as soon as possible.

 All website terms, conditions, and disclaimers apply to this information and are hereby fully incorporated.
 Specifically, this information has been prepared (1) for informational purposes only and does not constitute legal advice; (2) This information may constitute attorney advertising in some jurisdictions; (3) Merely reading this information does not create an attorney-client relationship; (4) Attorneys of Oberheiden, P.C., are not licensed in all states but are only licensed to practice in the states mentioned in their respective biographies.
 Nothing contained in here is meant to constitute the unauthorized practice of law or a suggestion of physical presence in the state; (5) Prior results do not guarantee similar outcomes in the future.